ARQ-based Average Consensus over Directed Network Topologies with Unreliable Communication Links: Background

-which requires that the nodes have the knowledge of their out-degree.
-As soon as the weights are assigned by all nodes, the nonnegative weighted column-stochastic adjacency matrix $P$ is formed, in which (possible) zero-valued entries denote the absence of communication links (edges) between the corresponding nodes in the digraph.
+which requires each node $v_j \in \mathcal{V}$ to know its out-degree.
+Possible zero-valued entries in the nonnegative weighted column-stochastic adjacency matrix $P$, denote the absence of communication links (edges) between the corresponding nodes in the digraph.